Stock market today: Wall Street rises as easing yields in the bond market relax the pressure

 Treasury yields eased Wednesday, taking off some of that pressure.
 The 10-year Treasury yield fell back further from its highest level since 2007, down to 4.22% from 4.33% late Tuesday.

-The benchmark yield fell after a preliminary reading of U.S. services and manufacturing businesses eased to a six-month low.
+A preliminary reading of U.S. services and manufacturing businesses eased to a six-month low, sending yields lower across the bond market.
 The measure of output from S&P Global Market Intelligence still indicated growth, but less as inflation and higher interest rates bite into activity.

 “A near-stalling of business activity in August raises doubts over the strength of US economic growth in the third quarter,” said Chris Williamson, chief business economist at S&P Global Market Intelligence.